 A full-time Open Doctoral Award receives 3.5 years funding as standard; a full-time Collaborative Doctoral Award receives 4 years funding (a maximum of 7 years and 8 years respectively for part-time study).

 Awards for UK residents cover UK tuition fees and provide a stipend at the UK Research and Innovation (UKRI) rate.
 AHRC/UKRI funding is open to International applicants and Midlands4Cities are able to offer a limited number of awards to international student.
-EU applicants are now classified as international students.
 All international students are eligible for tuition fees at the UK rate and a stipend to support living costs.
 UKRI (AHRC) funding will not cover international fees set by universities.
 For further details please read the UKRI Guidance: International Eligibility.

 Some of the M4C universities can offer funding towards the international fee rate, check with the university you are applying to for a place to study to find out.

 Payment of tuition fees for UK and international applicants of £4,569 per annum (2022/32), 2023/2024 rate to be announced.